snoke/myWebsocketApp/README.md

 ```
 npm run build:android
 ```
+&emsp; this script will build the android app, start an emulator with the app and put the .apk into `/public/Downloads`. <br />
+&emsp; it will remove all files created during the process

 ## <br /> <div name="TODOs"> [^](#menu) TODOs</div>
 * setup firebase and implement native android notification